pex-gl/pex-color/README.md

 ## create([r], [g], [b], [a]) ⇒ [<code>color</code>](#color)

-Creates a new color from component values.
+Creates a new color from linear values.

 **Kind**: global function